 - Eataly: If you’ve never been, you must go at least once.
 I went here all the time when we spent a summer in Sao Paulo and forever dream about it.
 There are so many different restaurant and food options inside this giant space (NYC currently has two locations) and I’ve never had a bad experience.
 I love all things Italy and this place is all the best served up in one.
 It’s a pretty chill vibe and is endless food and wine entertainment.

 - Frank Restaurant: This adorable, quaint spot located on Second Avenue is perfect for a cozy, Italian dinner.
 I heard it was one of Chrissy Teigen’s favorites, & I really trust her opinion when it comes to food, so I went and am so glad I did.
-They had fun, lively music playing & all of the food was delicious.
+They had fun, lively music playing, which was perfect before a night out.
 They serve good, home style Italian classics & everything we had was delicious.
 I’d recommend the lasagne verde & the spaghetti al limon for sure.

 - Frenchette: A contemporary French restaurant with classic dishes & updated new dishes each day.
 It’s adorable & so good.
 I got the seasonal burrata for brunch one day & it was oh so good.